stanbar/stellot/README.md

 ## Authorization

 In order to protect from double token issuance, proposed system link each token issuance transaction with user identifier e.g. national identification number.
 Link is achieved by attaching HMAC of user identifier in transaction MEMO field.
 Thus all informations required to perform authorization are contained in blockchain itself.
 In consequence, such system become more transparent.
 We use HMAC of user identifier to prevent private data exposure, while still allowing to perform authorization check on public blockchain.
-User is eligable to issue token only if his user identifier hmac is not present in any issuance transaction made from distribution account.
+User is eligable to issue token only if his user identifier HMAC is not present in any issuance transaction made from distribution account.

 ## Vote Token